Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Fundamental Theories of XL-MIMO

 \subsubsection{DoF for the XL-MIMO}

 The DoF, which is the rank of the channel matrix, is always no larger than the minimum between the number of transmitting/receiving antennas.
-In the conventional mMIMO, the available orthogonal communication channels (i.e., the DoF or communication modes) are very limited under the far-field LoS channel based on the planar-wave assumption since only a single incident angle is available.
+In mMIMO, the available orthogonal communication channels (i.e., the DoF or communication modes) are very limited under the far-field LoS channel since only a single incident angle is available.
 Based on the spherical-wave assumption, a large range of angles can be achieved by the near-field LoS channel.
 So exploiting the XL-MIMO can significantly enhance the DoF, even in the LoS propagation.

 Based on the prolate spheroidal wave functions, the approximate solution of DoFs for the XL-MIMO is presented \cite{miller2019waves}: for the XL-MIMO with the linear antenna array, DoFs are proportional to the product of the transmitter and receiver length, and inversely proportional to the distance between the transmitter and receiver; for the XL-MIMO with the large surface (CAP and UPA, etc.), the DoFs are proportional to the product of the transmitter and receiver area, and inversely proportional to the square of the distance between the transmitter and receiver.